 Click the image below to download our printer-friendly PDF.

-The asking price does not always reflect a property's worth.
-Be proactive and research the local market to get an accurate picture of what the house or flat should really cost.
+The asking price does not always reflect a property's value.
+Be proactive and research the local market to get an accurate picture of what the property should really cost.

 Common reasons for offering less than the asking price include:

-- there are some repairs or improvements that would need to be carried out for you to be happy in the home
+- There are some repairs or improvements that would need to be carried out for you to be happy in the property